Nurturing pragmatic, creative, and sincere medical experts for the sake of humanity

 All professors in the College of Medicine are not only competent but also professional medical practitioners in their fields.
 They have been actively engaging in many researches with remarkable results.
 For instance, recently, one of the professors, Sanghoon Lee has increased the cure rate of Parkinson’s disease by applying inverse differentiation stem cells.

-Now let us take a closer look at the College of Medicine through interviews with the Dean and the Manager of the Administration Team.
+Now let us take a closer look at the College of Medicine through interviews with the Dean.

 Q. Could you tell us how the College of Medicine is distinguishable from other schools in the way it strives to foster professional medical experts?